-To further explore the idea of transitions between different cloud regimes associated with the temporal changes of column water vapor, we have also composited several measures of cloud top height and cloud base height on the same precipitation events as in Fig. 7.
-The first composite, shown in Fig. 8a, is that of the median of convective cloud top height, where convective cloud is defined as any cloud with the cloud base below 2 km (note that the black lines show 3-hr running means for all panels of Fig. 8).
-The median is chosen to minimize the effects of attenuation during heavy rainfall which tends to reduce the very high cloud top heights near zero lag.
-Interestingly, the convective clouds stay relatively high up to around seven hr after the peak precipitation, corresponding to the "trailing mesoscale cloud" seen in Fig. 7b,c.
-The convective cloud fraction is fairly symmetric around zero lag (Fig. 8b), but when this is divided into convective clouds reaching above and below 5 km (Fig. 8c) the low convective cloud fraction goes from slightly above the ambient levels at about -24 hr lag to a brief peak at zero lag before returning to near ambient levels at about 4 hr; the high convective cloud fraction stays above the ambient level from about -8 to 27 hr.
-Finally, in an attempt to separate stratiform-type clouds from deep convective clouds, we also composited fractions of only those high, thick clouds which have cloud base height greater than 5 km and cloud top above 8 km (not shown), but these are also fairly symmetric about zero lag, rising from about 10% ambient mean to around 15-20% for ± 12 hr lag.
-Although there may be some difficulties using this dataset to discern multiple cloud levels during rainfall, these data indicate that it is mainly deep and mid-level convective cloud that trail after the maximum precipitation rather than upperlevel stratiform cloud.
+several measures of cloud-top height and cloud-base height on the same precipitation events as in Fig. 7.
+The first composite, shown in Fig. 8a, is that of the median of convective cloud-top height, where convective cloud is defined as any cloud with the cloud base below 2 km (note that the black lines show 3-h running means for all panels of Fig. 8).
+The median is chosen to minimize the effects of attenuation during heavy rainfall, which tends to reduce the very high cloud-top heights near zero lag.
+Interestingly, the convective clouds stay relatively high up to around 7 h after the peak precipitation, corresponding to the trailing mesoscale cloud seen in Figs. 7b,c.
+The convective cloud fraction is fairly symmetric around zero lag (Fig. 8b), but when this is divided into convective clouds reaching above and below 5 km (Fig. 8c) the low convective cloud fraction goes from slightly above the ambient levels at about -24-h lag to a brief peak at zero lag before returning to near-ambient levels at about 4 h; the high convective cloud fraction stays above the ambient level from about -8 to 27 h.
+Finally, in an attempt to separate stratiform-type clouds from deep convective clouds, we also composited fractions of only those high, thick clouds that have cloud-base height greater than 5 km and cloud top above 8 km (not shown), but these are also fairly symmetric about zero lag, rising from about 10% ambient mean to around 15%-20% for ± 12 -h lag.
+Although there may be some difficulties using this dataset to discern multiple cloud levels during rainfall, these data indicate that it is mainly deep and midlevel convective cloud that trail after the maximum precipitation rather than upper-level stratiform cloud.